satishgunjal/satishgunjal.github.io/_portfolio/100_Multimodal_Bot_Solution.md

 I am now working on final part of this strategy where I would like to create our own NLU engine using open source API like RASA to handle the intent matching and entity extraction.
 Since we have already gained the expertise to handle channel session management, external web hook and event management we need our NLU engine to do intent matching and entity extraction only.
 This is still work in progress.

-# Role & Responsibilities
-* Architect
-* Design and develop the chatbot solution and lead the team
-* Lead the chatbot projects and POC
-* Partner collaboration

 # Multimodal Bot Architecture
 High level architecture of multimodal bot solution is as below